Vale Park: History

 In summer 1990, 3,750 yellow and white seats were fitted in the Railway Paddock, and 1,121 seats were added to the upper tier of the Bycars End.
 The Bycars End roof was also removed for safety reasons, whilst a police box was constructed between the Railway Paddock and the Hamil End.
 The paddock at the front of the Railway Stand was later made into an all-seated area, with just the Lorne Street side left as a standing area.
 Vale fans stood for the last time on Lorne Street at the end of the 1997–98 season, with the stand being demolished before work began on a new £3 million structure.
 Work has yet to be finished due to a lack of finances and a change in club ownership.
 Despite the building work remaining uncompleted, the work done on the stadium under Bill Bell from 1985 had vastly improved the ground, as proven by the fact that sheep were once housed in the Railway Paddock toilets and allowed to graze on the pitch in the night; the toilets were notoriously unhygienic and were replaced under Bill Bratt's reign in 2006.

 The Valiant 2001 Charter stated that Bratt's management team would invest £400,000 to install under-soil heating in mid-2002, and to also quickly complete the Lorne Street stand.
 However, it took until 2020 for the seats to be installed.
 Chairman Norman Smurthwaite separated Vale Park from Port Vale after taking the club out of administration in 2012.
 New high-tech floodlights were fitted in March 2019, paid for by the club's shirt sponsor.
 The stadium's ownership was returned to the club after Smurthwaite sold the club to Carol and Kevin Shanahan in May 2019.
-Five months later it was declared an "asset of community value status" by Stoke-on-Trent city council.
+Five months later, it was declared an "asset of community value status" by Stoke-on-Trent city council.
 The Shanahans spent £500,000 on ground improvement by summer 2021.
 Another £1.2 million was spent the following summer in order to make Vale Park a Championship standard ground.
+The club spent a further £2 million in 2026 improving the pitch to a hybrid turf system and improving the training pitches.